2 Rules for “Not Helping” Like a Leader

-This article was written by Dan Rockwell on February 1st, and it is short and worth sharing.
+This is article was written by Dan Rockwell on February 1st, and it is short and worth sharing.
 Great message!

 Over-helpful leaders encourage irresponsibility and low engagement.

 1. Don’t offer solutions when others haven’t offered any.

 Quick solutions from you invite helplessness and dependency in others.
 One reason you’re sick of people coming to you with questions and problems is you offer too many answers.